What’s a ‘superfood’? Have you tried chochos?

 And the lupin plant is good for the planet.
 A column in Modern Farmer notes that the tarwi plant is “gorgeous,” with bright purple/blue flowers that smell like fresh honey, and they attract beneficial insects and fix nitrogen in the soil.
 Tarwi grows well in poor soil with low acidity and is a good pioneer plant for depleted soils.

-Researchers are working on improved cultivation methods globally, and engineers have developed machinery to de-bitter tarwi seeds.
+International researchers are working on improved cultivation methods and engineers have developed machinery to de-bitter tarwi seeds.
 Scientists are working on cross-breeding to create a lower-alkaloid variety.

-I am reminded how healthy street food can be every time I walk around Cuenca.
+Street food can be healthy in Cuenca.
 Food cart vendors sell a highly nutritious, inexpensive and delicious ceviche chocho mixture of chocho beans, tomato salsa, fresh cilantro, sometimes chopped cucumbers, and lime juice, garnished by plantain chips (chifles), popcorn (canguil) and corn nuts (tostados).

-Laylita.com is a good online source for Ecuadorian and Latin American recipes — her recipe for vegetarian ceviche de chochos calls for cooked beans.
+A good online source for Ecuadorian and Latin American recipes is Laylita.com — her recipe for vegetarian ceviche de chochos calls for cooked beans.
 Find the recipe here.
-The website Que Vida Rica also notes that in Europe the lupin variety is known as L. albus, known as altramuz in Spain and as “lupini beans” in other countries.